NervanaSystems/neon/doc/source/introductory_resources.rst

 together many data files (jpegs) to take advantage of disk locality.
 The container for these macrobatches is designed to be compatible with the `GNU tool cpio
 <http://www.gnu.org/software/cpio/manual/cpio.html>`_.
 The ``neon.util.batch_writer.py``
-illustrates how to generate macrobatch datasets from three types of raw image sources:
+illustrates how to generate macrobatch datasets from four types of raw image sources:

 1. General Directory Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~